 What to avoid when recording audio

 How to use a microphone

-Tips to record quality sound
+Tips to record quality sound on all devices

-Audio mistakes to avoid
+Audio mistakes and how to fix them

 Even if you’re filming on a budget and only have basic equipment, you can still produce high-quality audio by avoiding making these simple mistakes.

 Things like echo, ambient noise, and background noise can all make the listening experience less than ideal.